Dr. Aislin Mushquash, C.Psych.

 - 2015 Post-Doctoral Fellowship - Pediatrics (University of Alberta)

 - 2013 Doctor of Philosophy - Clinical Psychology (Dalhousie University)

 - 2007 Bachelor of Sciences Honours - Psychology (McMaster University)

 Please visit Dr. Aislin Mushquash's research website here

 Dr. Aislin Mushquash is an Assistant Professor in the Department of Psychology at Lakehead University.
-Her research focuses on understanding how and why people cope with stressful or difficult life events.
-In particular, she studies the role that personality traits, social relationships, and mental health symptoms have on the adaptive (e.g., exercise) or maladaptive (e.g., substance use, binge eating) coping behaviours.
-Dr. Mushquash's research involves individuals, romantic couples, and parent-child dyads.
-In addition to her research, Dr. Mushquash is Clinical Psychologist with the Thunder Bay Regional Health Sciences Centre (TBRHSC) Paediatric Healthy Living Program, a specialized family-based program for children and youth with obesity and associated comorbidities.
+Her research focuses on understanding how and why people cope with adverse experiences or stressful life events.
+In particular, she studies the role that early experiences, social relationships, and individual differences have on emotion regulation and coping.
+At the undergraduate level, Dr. Mushquash teaches Child Development (PSYC 2011) and Childhood Disorders (PSYC 2012).
+At the graduate level, Dr. Mushquash teaches Dialectical Behaviour Therapy (PSYC 6011) and Research Methods (PSYC 5711).
+In addition to her research and teaching roles, Dr. Aislin Mushquash is Clinical Psychologist with the Thunder Bay Regional Health Sciences Centre Paediatric Healthy Living Program, a specialized family-based program for children and youth with obesity and associated comorbidities.
 Dr. Mushquash provides psychological assessment, treatment, and consultation services in this role.
 She also conducts research on treatment approaches and access to care within this population.

 Dr. Mushquash expects to take on a new graduate student in the Fall of 2020.
 Please contact her and send your unofficial transcript, brief description of your research interests and career goals, and resume/CV.